Febri Hariyadi

-Febri Hariyadi (born 19 February 1996) is an Indonesian professional footballer who plays as a winger for Super League club Persib Bandung.
+Febri Hariyadi (born 19 February 1996) is an Indonesian professional footballer who plays as a winger for Super League club Persis Solo, on loan from Persib Bandung.

 Club career

 Persib Bandung

-Febri Haryadi started his professional career at Persib Bandung in 2016.
-He made his debut with Persib Bandung on 30 April 2016, against Sriwijaya FC in 2016 Indonesia Soccer Championship A. He signed in during the 78th minute to substitute Samsul Arif.
+Febri started his professional career at Persib Bandung in 2016.
+He made his debut with Persib Bandung on 30 April 2016, against Sriwijaya in 2016 Indonesia Soccer Championship A. He signed in during the 78th minute to substitute Samsul Arif.

 International career

 He made his international debut on 21 March 2017, against Myanmar.